NEWSLabNTU/2022-10-mih-demo/README.md

 # MIH 2022 Demo Repository

-This repositroy stores demo programs for MIH 2022 exhibition.
+This repositroy demonstrates the use of MIH Sensor API and Smart Sensor API.
+The physical demo was shown on 2022 MIH Demo Day, held on Nov.
+8, 2022 at Taipei, Taiwan.
+The demonstration was prepared by MIH Open AD Working Group and its partners, including Autoware Foundation, Tier4, OtoBrite, Kneron, and National Taiwan University.

 ## Installation